mathieucarbou/YaSolR/docs/manual.md

 You can change the PID settings at runtime and the effect will appear immediately.

 > ##### TIP
+>
 > If you find better settings, please do not hesitate to share them with the community.
-{: .block-tip }
+> {: .block-tip }

 [![](assets/img/screenshots/pid_tuning.jpeg)](assets/img/screenshots/pid_tuning.jpeg)

-- `Real-time PID Data`: can be activated to see the PID action in real time in teh graphs.
+- `Real-time Data`: can be activated to see the PID action in real time in teh graphs.
 - `Chart Reset`: click to reset the charts (has no effect on the PID controller).

 > ##### IMPORTANT
 >
-> - Do not leave `Real-time PID Data` option always activated because the data flow is so high that it impacts the ESP32 performance.
+> - Do not leave `Real-time Data` option always activated because the data flow is so high that it impacts the ESP32 performance.
 >
 > - you are supposed to know how to tune a PID controller.
 If not, please research on Google.
-{: .block-important }
+>   {: .block-important }

 Here are some basic links to start with, which talks about the code used under the hood: